scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

 As you can imagine, most panels would have similar values.

-To reduce the redundancy of Grafana JSON format, we added dashboard templates.
+To reduce the redundancy of the Grafana JSON format, we added dashboard templates.

-The template class system
+The Template Class System
 ***************************

-Scylla Monitoring Stack dashboard templates use ``class`` attribute that can be added to any JSON object in a template file.
+The Scylla Monitoring Stack dashboard templates use a ``class`` attribute that can be added to any JSON object in a template file.
 The different classes are defined in a file.

 The ``class`` system resembles CSS classes.
-It is hierarchical, so a ``class`` type definition can have a ``class`` attribute and it would inherit that class attributes, the inherit class can add or override inherited attributes.
+It is hierarchical, so a ``class`` type definition can have a ``class`` attribute and it would inherit that class attributes, the inherited class can add or override inherited attributes.

 In the template file, you can also add or override attributes.